Zoom Online Meetings

 Stored and Accessible Recordings

 Record your meetings to the cloud if you intend to share them with others.
 Meetings recorded to the cloud will produce an automatic transcript.
 The option to record to the cloud will appear when you initiate the recording.
-Zoom cloud recordings will be deleted from Zoom after 90 days.
-On January 1, 2021, cloud recordings will be deleted after 30 days.
+Cloud recordings are deleted from Zoom after 30 days.
 Use Panopto to store, view, and share your recordings for an unlimited time.